wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 	User::model()->find(array(),array('_id'=>0,'d'=>1));

-These will return `partial=true` `EMongoDocument` instances, either eagerly or in a cursor object.
+These will return `partial=true` `\Mongo\Document` instances, either eagerly or in a cursor object.
 This specification is implemented within all currently existing read functions such as
 `findOne` and `findBy_id` and `findByPk` however, they are not accepted within the write functions (`update`, `insert`, `save` etc).

 When a document is returned as partial it will only save the root level fields that are included within the result of the query.